Tuesday, February 1, 2022

 The Gat Air Pistol

-The Gat Air Pistol was made by the Harrington company in the UK.
-It was in production continuously between the late 1930s and late 1990s, except during the Second World War when the factory re-tooled for war production.
+The Gat Air Pistol was made by the Harrington company in the United Kingdom.
+It was in production continuously between the late 1930s and late 1990s, except during the World War II (1939-1945) when the factory re-tooled for war production.
 The pistol could fire .177 pellets, ball bearings, darts, corks and anything else small and light enough to suit the barrel.
-A low-powered weapon with a very low muzzle velocity, the target market was hobbyists and children.
-There was a time when children were given such things.
+A low-powered weapon with a very low muzzle velocity, the target market was hobbyists and children, the latter predictably usually boys; there was a time when they were given such things.
 The other lucrative market was the travelling fair.
-In every sideshow ally there were usually several shooting gallery stall owners who offered famously worthless prizes for anyone able to hit the target and for their purposes, the cheaply-produced, notoriously inaccurate Gat was ideal.
+In every sideshow ally there were usually several shooting gallery stall owners who offered infamously worthless prizes for anyone able to hit the target and for their purposes, the cheaply-produced, notoriously inaccurate Gat was ideal.
 Anyone who could hit a target with a Gat gun was probably a pretty bad shot.

 No comments: